MarcAbdallah/FlamingTranslationMonkeys/README.md

 # FlamingTranslationMonkeys

-To Run the project, you will first need to install a some dependencies.
+To Run the project, you will first need to install some dependencies.

 Instructions for Windows
 Setting up the front end (from top level dir):